CraterMaik/imagix/README.md

     //Options for a image
         x: 15,   // point in X
         y: 45,   // point in Y
+        resizeX: 130,  //define  the size in X of the image.
-        resize: 130  //define the size of the image.
+        resizeY: 120,  //define the size in Y of the image.
     });